 Rhubarb fool with cardamom cream comes from Sweetsugarbean’s book All The Sweet Things.
-Layers of poached red fruit and cream make for a show stopping dessert!…Read More
+Layers of poached rhubarb and cream make for a show stopping dessert!…Read More

 Overnight Crockpot Apple Butter will fill your house with the scents of fall – apples and spices, plus a caramel note from brown sugar.
 It’s a gorgeous treat dolloped on homemade granola, spooned over ice cream, or served on the side of pork roasted with rosemary.
 We love it in the mornings spread on whole grain toast with a slice of sharp cheddar cheese.